Epicgamer3190/VP-Autoplayer/README.md

 ---

+## 🧠 Sheet Format & Metadata

+Humanizer is designed to work like this:
+- 0% ⇒ Disabled.
+It will play the song with 100% accuracy.
+- 0–49 %  ⇒ Near-Perfect timing, but is obviously Autoplay.
+- 50–74 % ⇒ Realistic but still skilled player.
+- 75–100 % ⇒ Moves slower and is very sloppy.
+Mimmicks the average humans physical limitations.

+---

 ## 💡 Tip for Matching Timing

 If a song plays too fast or slow, **adjust the Subdivision** until the total duration **matches** the playback on the Virtual Piano site.
 Try round values like `2`, `4`, or `8`.
 If that doesnt work you can use float values(ex.
 2.32, 1.45) to get the exact time and it should work fine.